DIPlib/diplib/README_Windows.md

 at the right and navitage to where you extracted the *GLFW* ZIP file.
 Select the "include" directory for the first parameter, and "lib-vc2015\glfw3.lib" for the second.
 Next, do the same for `GLEW_INCLUDE_DIR` and `GLEW_LIBRARY_RELEASE`: select "include" for the first parameter and "lib\Release\x64\glew32.lib" for the second.
+If the `GLEW_` parameters are not on the list, click on "Configure" again after entering the *GLFW* library location.
+This should populate the *GLEW* parameters.

 - If you have *ZLib* compiled, look for `ZLIB_INCLUDE_DIR` and `ZLIB_LIBRARY_RELEASE` (again, select the "Advanced" check box to see these).
 Set the first to the directory